For families that value mountain biking, the

 A few things the Spawn Yama Jama does have that the

-Other bikes in the same playing field include the Early Rider Trail 20″, the Trailcraft Blue Sky 20, and the Flow Bikes 20.”
+Other bikes in the same playing field include the Woom OFF Air, the Trailcraft Blue Sky 20, and the Early Rider Hellion 20.

-For an even larger list of 20 inch mountain bikes, check out our article on the Best 20″ Mountain Bikes.
+For an even larger list of 20 inch mountain bikes and a comparison chart, check out our article on the Best 20″ Mountain Bikes.

 The Bike Also Comes in a Cheaper Zulu Version

 If you are looking to save some coin, the bike also comes in a slightly downgraded version.
-At $899, the standard Prevelo Zulu Three has a SR Suntour fork, Shimano Deore shifters, a 32T chainring, quick-release skewer on the front wheel, and a few other minor downgrades.
+At $1,019, the standard Prevelo Zulu Three has a Spinner fork, WTB wheels, and a few other minor downgrades.

 In our opinion, if you’re willing to spend close to a thousand bucks on a kids bike, you might as well spend a few more hundred to get the best for your child.
 We loved the HEIR enough that we’re comfortable telling parents to spend their hard-earned money on a great bike with great components.